Murder of David Douglas

 David "Daithí" Douglas, an Irish zookeeper turned criminal, was shot dead on 1 July 2016.
 He had convictions dating from the 1980s as well as more recent ones and had survived a shooting the previous November.
 His murder is part of the Hutch–Kinahan feud.
-In August 2018 'Fat' Freddy Thompson was found guilty of the murder by the Special Criminal Court.
+In August 2018 'Fat' Freddie Thompson was found guilty of the murder by the Special Criminal Court.

 Criminal history

 In 1983 Douglas received a sentence of twelve years at the Special Criminal Court for shooting with intent to kill a Garda during an armed robbery at an Allied Irish Banks sub-branch at Wang Laboratories in Castletroy, Limerick in 1982.
 He had been a member of the Provisional IRA.
 It has been alleged that he was kicked out of the IRA because of his involvement with illegal drugs.

 Shortly after sentencing for his part in the 1982 raid on AIB in Wang laboratories, Douglas was sentenced for three other offences committed in 1982: